evanginting/ETC5543_Project/README.md

 5. Execute 03_Predictive_Analysis.Rmd for machine learning-based predictive modeling.

 ## Session information
 This repository is built and managed by Posit Cloud with R version 4.4.1.
-The prerequsite of the package include:
+The prerequisite of the package include:

 **Data Preparation stage:**